pschaus/book_lepl1402/source/part4.rst

 The iterator will then capture this count when it is created and compare its own captured count to the stack's modification count during iteration.
 If they differ, the iterator will throw a ``ConcurrentModificationException``.
 The ``LinkedStack`` class has an inner ``LinkedStackIterator`` class that checks the modification count every time it is asked if there's a next item or when retrieving the next item.
-It is important to understand that this is a non static inner class.
+It is important to understand that ``LinkedStackIterator`` is an inner class, *not* a static nested class.
 An inner class cannot be instantiated without first instantiating the outer class and it is tied to a specific instance of the outer class.
 This is why, the instance variables of the ``Iterator`` inner class can be initialized using the instance variables of the outer class.

 The sample main method demonstrates that trying to modify the stack during iteration (by pushing a new item) results in a